Other scientists and scholars' introductions, in full length,

 of the contemporary Egyptian pharaohs."

 D.I.
-Loizos, Professor of History, Editor-in-Chief, -
+Loizos, Professor in History, Editor-in-Chief, -

 Anistoriton Journal of History, Archaeology, & ArtHistory, Vol.